Hiwonder-docs/LanderPi/source/docs/12_Large_AI_Model_Course.md

 {lineno-start=13}

 ```
-try:  # If a fan is present, it's recommended to turn it off before detection to reduce interference(如果有风扇，检测前推荐关掉减少干扰)
+try:  # If a fan is present, it's recommended to turn it off before detection to reduce interference
     os.system('pinctrl FAN_PWM op dh')
 except:
     pass